exergy-connect/TOOL/SR-Linux-EVPN.md

 commit now
 ```

-Alternatively, add each peer by its IP address
+Alternatively, add each peer by its IP address; this is more cumbersome in operations, as spine configs must be modified each time a leaf is added
 ```
 enter candidate
 /network-instance default protocols bgp